Electronic Entertainment Expo (E3)

 "Satoru Iwata Holding Bananas" refers to a pre-recorded clip of Nintendo CEO Satoru Iwata staring intently at a banana bunch that was screened during Nintendo’s 2012 E3 press conference.
 The random placement of Iwata silently looking at the bananas struck a chord with the E3 audiences and many viewers on the web, triggering a series of photoshopped images, parodies and remix videos on various gaming forums and imageboards.

 I Feel Just Like a Purple Pikmin (2012)

 “I Feel Just Like a Purple Pikmin” is a memorable quote by Reggie Fils-Aime during the E3 2012 Nintendo Press Conference.
 The quote was said after the announcement of Pikmin 3 by Shigeru Miyamoto at the beginning of the conference.
 After Miyamoto left the stage, Reggie stepped up and said the quote “I feel just like a purple pikmin."
-The phrase quickly began to spread on many video game related video game sites and forums, such as IGN and GameFaqs.
+The phrase quickly began to spread on many video-game-related sites and forums, such as IGN and GameFaqs.

 Just Let It Happen, It'll Be Over Soon (2013)